SealyBoi/TXTChess/README.txt

 ===================================================================

 /*
-/ NOTE All pieces have movement relative to how chess rules allow them to move.
+/ NOTE Castling is not implemented.
 / NOTE En passant is not implemented.
 / NOTE Checkmate is not implemented, the game ends when the king is captured.
 */